bobbybudnick/SFS-Infrastructure/README.md

 13.Network map - PROPRIETARY
 14.Cable IP document - PROPRIETARY
 15.Numbers and passwords - PROPRIETARY
-16.PFSense configuration without packages - PROPRIETARY
+16.PFSense configuration XML - PROPRIETARY
-17.PFSense configuration with packages - PROPRIETARY
-18.Unused hostname ideas - PROPRIETARY
+17.Unused hostname ideas - PROPRIETARY
-19.Captcha CGI script - SECRET
+18.Captcha CGI script - SECRET

 **Fruits of the Quiltmaker**
 This is a list of hosts showing what can be expected with a typical end result.
 A product of the